-PEMF therapy can be an effective treatment for headache and migraine as evident from clinical research.
+PEMF therapy can be an effective treatment option for headache and migraine as evident from clinical research.
 There have been some compelling studies that demonstrate the effectiveness of pulsed electromagnetic field therapy for treating migraine and headache disorders.

 Why PEMF for headache and migraine?